Red Wing Azalea flowers

 Red Wing Azalea is covered in stunning clusters of lightly-scented salmon trumpet-shaped flowers with red overtones and dark red spots at the ends of the branches in mid spring before the leaves.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Red Wing Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.